CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

       computing in life science research.
   * - 15:00
     - 4OSS - Introduction to Open Source Software Principles (*lecture*)
-    - Participants will have learn about the `4OSS principles <https://softdev4research.github.io/recommendations/>`_ and how they support reproducible, high-impact science through sustainable software and computing choices.
+    - Participants will learn about the `4OSS principles <https://softdev4research.github.io/recommendations/>`_
+      and how they support reproducible, high-impact science through sustainable software and computing choices.
   * - 15:30